simi216/mva-trainer/README.md

 ## Feature Overview

-- **Preprocessing**: The preprocessing is now done entirely in **pure Python**, replacing the previous C++ implementation.
-The preprocessing pipeline is defined in `core/RootPreprocessor.py` and can output to either ROOT or NPZ format for fast I/O. See [Preprocessing](#preprocessing) for details.
+- **Preprocessing**: The preprocessing pipeline is defined in `core/RootPreprocessor.py` and can output to either ROOT or NPZ format for fast I/O. See [Preprocessing](#preprocessing) for details.
 - **Data Loading**: The data loading and preprocessing is done using the `DataPreprocessor` class, which is defined in the `core/DataLoader.py` file.
 This class is used to load the data from preprocessed files and arrange it in a format that can be used for training and evaluation.
 - **Reconstruction Models**: The reconstruction models are defined in the `core/reconstruction` directory.
 The base class for all reconstruction models is the `BaseReconstructor` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
 Machine learning-based reconstruction models are to be implemented by inheriting from the `FFMLRecoBase` class, while baseline reconstruction models are to be implemented by inheriting from the `BaselineReconstructor` class.
 - **Model Training**: The training of the models is handled by the `FFMLRecoBase` class which provides methods for training and evaluating machine learning-based reconstruction models.